CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Red magic is passionate, impulsive, and fiery.
 Red fights alongside goblins, shamans, warriors and dragons.
 Its spells excel at dealing damage and breaking things.
 Red can stuggle with opponents who can stall their assaults.

 ### Green
 Green magic embodies nature, growth, and change.
 Green allies itself with elves, druids, treefolk, and hydras.
 Its spells allow it to play imposing threats early and destroy that which is unnatural.
-Green can struggle when it's unable to keep its large creatures around.
+Green can struggle when it's titanic creatures are contained.

 <!---